Muzaffar-Xodjayev/Muzaffar-Xodjayev/README.md

 ## Soft Skills

-Apart from my professional activities, I am so pretty keen on play football and console games.
+Apart from my professional activities, I am so pretty keen on play football and console games and I'm also good at in communication

 ## Education